DeimanteDav/API-page/README.md

 3. **User Profile Page**
    - Details of a specific user, including their name, email, address, etc.
    - List of posts created by the user.
-   - Option to edit or delete the user profile.
+   - Option to edit or delete the user, as well as create new post.

 4. **Albums Page**
-   - Gallery view of albums retrieved from the API.
+   - List of albums retrieved from the API.
    - Thumbnail images of each album cover.
    - Clickable links to view the contents of each album.
+   - Pagination controls for navigating through multiple pages of albums.
    - Option to create new albums.

 5. **Album Details Page**
    - List of photos within a specific album.
    - Clickable images for each photo, allowing users to view them in full size.
-   - Integration of PhotoSwipe for an interactive image gallery experience.
+   - Integration of **PhotoSwipe**.
    - Option to edit or delete the album, as well as add new photos to it.

 6. **Posts Page**